mandelsoft/spiff/README.md

 The result is the stream of processed documents in the same order.
 For example, this can be used to generate *kubernetes* manifests to be used by `kubectl`.

+With the option `--json` the output will be in JSON format instead of YAML.
+The Option `--path <path>` can be used to output a nested path, instead of the the complete processed document.

+If the output is a list, the option `--split` outputs every list element as deparate document.

 ### `spiff diff manifest.yml other-manifest.yml`